Mathieu Joseph

-Mathieu Joseph (born February 9, 1997) is a Canadian professional ice hockey winger for the St. Louis Blues of the National Hockey League (NHL).
+Mathieu Joseph (born February 9, 1997) is a Canadian professional ice hockey player who is a winger for the Edmonton Oilers of the National Hockey League (NHL).
 He was selected by the Tampa Bay Lightning in the fourth round, 120th overall, of the 2015 NHL entry draft.
 Joseph won the Stanley Cup in back-to-back years with the Lightning in 2020 and 2021.
-He also played with the Ottawa Senators.
+He has also played in the NHL for the Ottawa Senators, St. Louis Blues, and Los Angeles Kings.

 Early life

-Joseph was born on February 9, 1997, in Laval, Quebec, Canada to parents Frantzi Joseph and France Taillon.
-His father played and coached hockey for many years while his mother was a competitive athlete in her youth.
-His father is of Haitian descent while his mother is White.
-His younger brother Pierre-Olivier is a defenceman for the Vancouver Canucks.
+Joseph was born on February 9, 1997, in Laval, Quebec, Canada to Frantzi Joseph and France Taillon.
+His father played and coached ice hockey for many years, while his mother was a competitive athlete in her youth.
+His father is of Haitian descent.
+His younger brother Pierre-Olivier is a defenceman for the Carolina Hurricanes.

 Playing career

-Juniors
+Amateur

 Joseph was selected by the Saint John Sea Dogs in the 2013 Quebec Major Junior Hockey League (QMJHL) entry draft in the third round, 51st overall.
 He began to play for the Sea Dogs at the midway point of the 2013–14 season.
 His first goal with the team came in a 2–0 win over the Val-d'Or Foreurs.
 In his second season with the Sea Dogs, Joseph became the sixth player in team history to score five points in a regular season game.
 He also finished fourth in team scoring that season with 42 points.
 On June 27, 2015, the Tampa Bay Lightning of the National Hockey League (NHL) selected Joseph in the fourth round, 120th overall, of the 2015 NHL entry draft.

 On December 24, 2016, the Lightning signed Joseph to a three-year, entry-level contract.
 At the time of his signing, Joseph had played in 176 career games with the Sea Dogs during which he scored 80 goals and 171 points.
 During the 2016–17 playoffs, Joseph was named Canadian Hockey League Player of the Week after scoring two goals and three assists in two games.
 Joseph went on to help the Sea Dogs capture the President's Cup as QMJHL champion over the Blainville-Boisbriand Armada in a four-game sweep.
 The Sea Dogs went on to lose in the semifinals to the Ontario Hockey League's Erie Otters in the 2017 Memorial Cup.
-He was named to the QMJHL Second All-Star Team in 2017.
+He was named to the QMJHL second All-Star team in 2017.